hpc/pavilion2/docs/README.txt

 Querying Data:
-  Trend data can be viewed using the get_results command with the "-T" option.
-Data is harvested from the log file in the test results directory.
+ Trend data can be viewed using the get_results sub-command with the "-T" option.
+ Data is harvested from the log files in the test results directory.

 Debug Tips: